Juhaziel/New-Solar-Language/documentation/lang_info.md

 `n` must be left unspecified if the variable is initialized to a string or other list of expressions.

 ### STRUCTURES AND BITFIELDS ###
 Structures and bitfields are complex types that contain multiple members accessible via the dot operator.
-The bits
 ```
 struct {
     NAME : TYPE (: BITS) ,